netcharm/RenderASS_Ofx/readme.md

 1. support clip frame position only, but can set position offset in filter setup dialog
 1. ass only support utf-8 encoding
 1. add a simple Tawawa Blue filter :P
+1. RenderASS using GNU GetText to support I18N UI.

 ### to-do